mattiasw/ExifReader/README.md

     used for the altitude using `GPSAltitude` and `GPSAltitudeRef` where the latter specifies if it's above sea level (positive) or below sea level (negative).
--   For PNG files, only XMP tags are currently supported.
-If you are missing tags in a PNG file, please open a new issue and supply an example image.
-    (Tags in PNGs can be compressed though which will probably be hard to support in browsers without the size of the library getting too big.)
 -   Some XMP tags have processed values as descriptions.
 That means that e.g. an `Orientation` value of `3` will have `Rotate 180` in the `description` property.
 If you would like more XMP tags to have a processed description,